isaacs/node-lru-cache/README.md

   items from the cache when you `get(key)`.
 That is, it's not pre-emptively pruning items.

-    If you set `allowStale:true`, it'll return the stale value before deleting it.
+    If you set `allowStale:true`, it'll return the stale value as well as deleting it.
 If you don't set this, then it'll return `undefined` when you try to get a stale entry.